-In this post I will test various 18650 Li-Ion batteries and decide which one is the best to use for low current equipment in drone racing and FPV, such as your FPV Goggles and radio transmitters.
+In this post I will test various 18650 Li-Ion batteries and decide which one is the best 18650 battery for low current application.
+For example, powering equipment in drone racing and FPV, such as your FPV Goggles and radio transmitters.

 Further Reading: What’s the best battery for FPV goggles?